Rapscallions

 “He needs a doctor!”
 Leslie woofed.

 The yellow lab puppy woofed at the chicken, “The doctor told you we were her patients!”
 Lt.
 Vonn looked genuinely worried.
-She hadn’t been paying attention to Capt.
-Jacques’ and Lt.
+She hadn’t been paying attention to Captain Jacques’ and Lt.
 Unari’s scheming and thought the captain might be in real pain.
 Perhaps a side-effect of the teleporter accident.
 “You have to do something!
 Now!
 This is the captain–” Lt.
 Vonn’s black lips pulled back in a grimace as she realized her mistake, but she fixed it. “–‘s son!
 The captain’s son!
 The captain will destroy ALL OF YOU if you let his son die!”

 “The captain?” the chicken bocked.
 “That big fluffy thing is this scrawny pink thing’s father?”

 Lt.
 Unari and Lt.
 Vonn looked at each other, as if trying to synchronize their plans.
 Since they weren’t telepathic like Cetazoids, the synchronization utterly failed.
-At the same time, Lt.
-Unari meowed, “He’s adopted,” and Lt.
-Vonn woofed, “He’s REALLY sick.”

 The chicken alien flapped its wings in a gesture of resignation.
 The intensity of the yellow lab puppy’s urgency had bowled it over.
 “I’ll get someone down here, bock, to take this mewling mess up to the fluffy one on the bridge.”